intel/terraform-intel-azure-windows-vm/README.md

 The tags Name, Owner and Duration are added to the virtual machine when it is created.

-We have now included example for provisioning Intel Confidential VMs with TDX- see "azure-linux-tdx-vm" example folder.
+We have now included example for provisioning Intel Confidential VMs with TDX- see "azure-windows-tdx-vm-existing-network" example folder.

 ## Performance Data